-The Gateway Therapies team is a caring group of allied health professionals, offering Occupational Therapy, Speech Therapy, Music Therapy and other allied health services to Brisbane families.
-We work with children and adults to achieve health and wellbeing goals in our clinic or via our mobile therapy service, ensuring you get the right kind of assistance for your needs.
-Contact us today to learn how we can help manage physical disabilities, injuries, developmental delays and neuro-developmental disorders like Autism Spectrum Disorder.
+The Gateway Therapies team of allied health providers work with children and adults to achieve health and wellbeing goals via our mobile occupational therapy service, ensuring you get the right kind of assistance for your needs.
+Contact us today to learn how we can help manage physical disabilities, work-related injuries, developmental delays and neuro-developmental disorders like Autism Spectrum Disorder.

 If you or someone you know needs assistance to develop life skills that may be challenging for any reason, let us open the door to better health management.

-Our Carina clinic is comfortable and welcoming, but some individuals feel more relaxed seeing a therapist in their place of work, home or school.
-For busy families or for children diagnosed with autism, our mobile therapy allows them to meet with a therapist in a familiar setting.
-Our qualified, experienced therapists know that working with individuals in the environment that best suits their lifestyle encourages a positive experience and better results from therapy.
+Most people feel more relaxed seeing an occupational therapist or other allied health provider in their place of work, home or school.
+For busy families or for children diagnosed with autism, our mobile occupational therapy allows them to meet with an occupational therapist in a familiar setting.
+Our qualified, experienced occupational therapists and other allied health providers know that working with individuals in the environment that best suits their lifestyle encourages a positive experience and better results from occupational therapy.

 Helping Children with Autism (HCWA)

 Medicare – Early Intervention and Chronic Disease Management (EPC)